pouya-mirzaei/product-manager-cms/README.md

    - Open phpMyAdmin.
    - Create a new database named `database_name`
-   - Import the `sabzlearn_shop.sql` file into the your database.
+   - Import the `initalDatas.sql` file into your database.

 3. **Install Dependencies:**